marwhals/system-design-notes/README.md

-This is a place for me to store notes as I learn about different approaches to system design as I encounter/learn about them
+A set of notes relating to system design of more complicated software systems.